The Global Sections of Chiral de Rham Complexes on Closed Complex Curves: Global Sections on closed Complex Curves

 \subsubsection{Case 1: $l-s<0$}

-The following vanishing theorem for holomorphic sections of Hermitian vector bundles is well known (For a reference, see Chapter \uppercase\expandafter{\romannumeral3} of \cite{Ko}), \begin{theorem} Let E be a Hermitian vector bundle over a compact Hermition manifold M. Let R be the curvature of E, and $\hat{K}$ be the mean curvature of E. If $\hat{K}$ is negative-definite everywhere on M, then E admits no nonzero holomorphic sections. \end{theorem} When $l-s < 0$, by Lemma \ref{lem:curture}, the mean curvature of $SW(\bar{T}^{*}X)[k,l,s]$ is negative-definite everywhere on $X$, so by above Theorem \ref{thm:vanish}, there is no nonzero holomorphic section $a_s$.
+The following vanishing theorem for holomorphic sections of Hermitian vector bundles is well known (cf. [ \cite{Ko}, III, 1.9(ii)]), \begin{theorem} Let E be a Hermitian vector bundle over a compact Hermition manifold M. Let R be the curvature of E, and $\hat{K}$ be the mean curvature of E. If $\hat{K}$ is negative-definite everywhere on M, then E admits no nonzero holomorphic sections. \end{theorem} When $l-s < 0$, by Lemma \ref{lem:curture}, the mean curvature of $SW(\bar{T}^{*}X)[k,l,s]$ is negative-definite everywhere on $X$, so by above Theorem \ref{thm:vanish}, there is no nonzero holomorphic section $a_s$.